 Facts and statistics about autism, including how many autistic people are in the UK, how many autistic people have learning disabilities, a breakdown by gender, a history of autism studies, and some common myths and facts about the condition.

 How does autism affect children, adults and their families?

 The term 'autism' is used here to describe all diagnostic profiles, including Asperger syndrome and Pathological Demand Avoidance (PDA).

 - Autism is much more common than many people think.
 There are around 700,000 people on the autism spectrum in the UK – that's more than 1 in 1001.
-If you include their families, autism touches the lives of 2.8 million people every day.
+If you include their families, autism is a part of daily life for 2.8 million people.

 - Autism doesn't just affect children.
 Autistic children grow up to be autistic adults.

 - Autism is a hidden disability – you can't always tell if someone is autistic.